 B.S./M.S.
 Program in Civil & Environmental Engineering

 In an effort to serve the most able undergraduate engineering students at The University of Iowa, CEE and the College of Engineering support a combined bachelor of science and master of science degree program (BS/MS).
 Students admitted to this program will be allowed to: apply three engineering courses (9 s.h.) towards both the B.S. and M.S. degree requirements; take an additional 3 s.h. of graduate coursework before completing their BS; and attend and participate in the departmental graduate seminar.
 The intent of the program is to allow an early entrance to graduate school for our most able students.
-Students applying for the BS/MS program with the MS/Non-thesis option must hold a GPA of 3.0 at the time of their application to be admitted into the program.
-Those intending to pursue the MS/Thesis option through the BS/MS program must have a GPA of 3.25 at the time of their application to the program.
+Once students complete the requirements for the bachelor's degree, they are granted the BS, and they normally complete the M.S. one year later.

 Admission into the BS/MS program is based on the student’s academic record.
-To apply to the fast-track combined degree program, a student must identify a faculty adviser.
+Students must have completed at least 80 s.h. and have a cumulative g.p.a. of at least 3.25.
+They must submit a graduate application to the Graduate College and must identify a faculty adviser.
 The advisor should guide the student during the second semester of the senior year, and until the completion of the M.S. degree.

 - Students admitted into the BS/MS degree program can apply four upper level undergraduate courses towards a graduate degree, 3 of those toward the BS.